-The committee may also seek additional advice on your application from state/territory government, stakeholder group representatives and independent technical experts.
-We may also use the committee for out-of-round applications where the project is urgent due to emergency circumstances.
+The assessment panel may seek additional information about you or your application from state/territory government, stakeholder group representatives and independent technical experts.
+We may also use the assessment panel for out-of-round applications where the project is urgent due to emergency circumstances.